JuliaGrandury/phoenix-app-pern/README.md

 #### Prerequisites
 1. You will need to have Node.js and npm package manager installed.
 Verify that you do with the commands `node -v` and `npm -v`.
 If you do not, visit [Node.js](https://nodejs.org/en/) and download the version labeled LTS.
 To install the latest version of npm run `npm install npm@latest -g`.
 Finally, verify that both are correctly installed using `node -v` and `npm -v`.
-2. You will also need to have [PostgreSQL](https://www.postgresql.org/download/) installed.
+2. You will also need to have PostgreSQL installed.
 Verify that you do with the command `psql --version`.
-If you do not, visit [Install PostgreSQL macOS](https://www.postgresqltutorial.com/postgresql-getting-started/install-postgresql-macos/) or [Install PostgreSQL on Windows](https://www.postgresqltutorial.com/postgresql-getting-started/install-postgresql/) for help.
+If you do not, visit [PostgreSQL](https://www.postgresql.org/download/) to download it and [Install PostgreSQL macOS](https://www.postgresqltutorial.com/postgresql-getting-started/install-postgresql-macos/) or [Install PostgreSQL on Windows](https://www.postgresqltutorial.com/postgresql-getting-started/install-postgresql/) for help.
 Ensure that you checked "PostgreSQL Server" and "Command Line Tools" during the installation.
 (Note: Take note of your postgres password and keep it private as you will need it later!)

 #### Installation Steps
 1. Download the ZIP: At the top right of the web version of Github, click on the green button "<> Code" > Download Zip > Double-click on the ZIP folder to uncompress it OR clone the repo with: